XueshiQiao/DianpingSDK/README.md

 **NOTE:** The unofficial SDK may become unavailable if dianping's API changed.

+## Usage

+1. Add DianpingSDK folder to your project
+2. import DPObject.h to your source file

+See the demo for details.

 ## ARC

 If you try to use this SDK without ARC, you need to set the *-fno-objc-arc* flag.